mjmillerlab/mjmillerlab.github.io/blog/_posts/2017-05-11-Hawkins Fall 2017 Directed Reading.md

 5. Elias, M., Joron, M., Willmott, K., Silva‐Brandao, K.L., Kaiser, V., Arias, C.F., Piñerez, L.G., Uribe, S., Brower, A.V.Z., Freitas, A.V.L. and Jiggins, C.D., 2009.
 Out of the Andes: patterns of diversification in clearwing butterflies.
 Molecular Ecology, 18(8), pp.1716-1729.

 ### Week 4:  The Importance of the Pleistocene for Speciation in North American Birds
 1. Klicka, J. and Zink, R.M., 1997.
 The importance of recent ice ages in speciation: a failed paradigm.
 Science, 277(5332), pp.1666-1669.
 2. Avise, J.C. and Walker, D.E., 1998.
 Pleistocene phylogeographic effects on avian populations and the speciation process.
 Proceedings of the Royal Society of London B: Biological Sciences, 265(1395), pp.457-463.
 3. Klicka, J. and Zink, R.M., 1999.
 Pleistocene effects on North American songbird evolution.
 Proceedings of the Royal Society of London B: Biological Sciences, 266(1420), pp.695-700.
 4. Hewitt, G., 2000.
 The genetic legacy of the Quaternary ice ages.
 Nature, 405(6789), pp.907-913.
 5. Good, J.M., Hird, S., Reid, N., Demboski, J.R., Steppan, S.J., MARTIN‐NIMS, T.R. and Sullivan, J., 2008.
 Ancient hybridization and mitochondrial capture between two species of chipmunks.
-Molecular Ecology, 17(5), pp.1313-1327. *Not avian, but important for Kevin's work*
+Molecular Ecology, 17(5), pp.1313-1327. *Not avian, but important for Jessica and Kevin's work*

 ### Week 5: Contemporary studies of North American Avian Speciation
 1. Milá, B., McCormack, J.E., Castañeda, G., Wayne, R.K. and Smith, T.B., 2007.
 Recent postglacial range expansion drives the rapid diversification of a songbird lineage in the genus *Junco*.
 Proceedings of the Royal Society of London B: Biological Sciences, 274(1626), pp.2653-2660.